open-source-bootcamp/bootcamp-guide/presentations/README.md

 This folder contains the presentations needed to deliver this bootcamp.

 Each subfolder contains the content for the presentation, including all slides in a file called `slides.md`.
 This markdown file contains the slides in the required format for [Sli.Dev](https://sli.dev), a tool for presenting slides inside your browser.
+Below you can also find videos of some of the sessions to help the speaker learn the content.

 > The slides look best in Edge or Chrome.
 The rendering in Safari looks a little wonky with outlines around some titles.